faun/blog/source/resume.md

 #### Select Projects

+###### TaskRabbit

+Contributed to core components of the TaskRabbit marketplace.
+Built new identity verification systems and worked on fraud engine for detecting and preventing fraud on the marketplace platform.
+Mentored junior engineers on best practices and code style.

+Select technologies used: `Ruby on Rails`, `RSpec`, `MySQL`, `Redis`, `Resque`, `Elasticsearch`, `Ansible`

 ###### Wootric

 Contributed to an existing Net Promoter Score (customer satisfaction metric) application and dashboard built on Rails 4 and Sinatra backed by PostgreSQL and Redis